nicnosis/iu-courses/sp19/pro/procedural-syllabus.md

 ### Projects (55 pts.)
 This class features four large-scale projects.

- * Project 1 focuses on understanding programming principles
+ * Project 1--- students demonstrate understanding of programming principles with p5.js
- * Project 2 focuses on creating interactivity with p5.js
+ * Project 2--- students create dynamic and interactive artwork with p5.js.
- * Project 3 focuses on gaining familiarity with Houdini
+ * Project 3--- students gain familiarity with Houdini/Cinema4D
- * Project 4 allows the student to integrate all of their knowledge from the semester into a culminating final project.
+ * Project 4--- students integrate all of their knowledge from the semester into a culminating final project of their choice.

 ### Homework (20 pts.)